Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 1. Create a file named setvars.cmd with some variables that needs to be passed to exec.cmd.
 2. Create the snapshot.
 3. Execute exec.cmd.

-exec.cmd will:
-1. Call setvars.cmd, to load the variables created by vshadow.exe.
-2. Create a symbolc link to the snapshot.
-3. Run rclone with the source as c:\snapshot\data\, not c:\data\.
-4. Delete the symbolc link.

 Note that c:\snapshot\ is a temporaty link only accessible while exec.cmd is running. when exec.cmd exits, the snapshot is removed by Windows operating system.